Business action on climate change: Koch Industries

 From 2005 to 2008, Koch Industries donated $5.7 million on political campaigns and $37 million on direct lobbying to support fossil fuel industries.
 Between 1997 and 2008, Koch Industries donated a total of nearly $48 million to climate opposition groups.
-According to Greenpeace, Koch Industries is the major source of funds of what Greenpeace calls "climate denial".
+In 2010, Koch Industries was identified by Greenpeace as a significant funder of organizations that challenge the mainstream scientific consensus on climate change, which Greenpeace calls "climate denial".
 Koch Industries and its subsidiaries spent more than $20 million on lobbying in 2008 and $12.3 million in 2009, according to OpenSecrets, a nonpartisan research group.